Blue-Reef/Nautica/README.md

 TOP Foundations

-In this small project I will attempt to apply all the HTML and CSS skills I have learned so for to create a simple landing page.
+In this small project I will attempt to apply all the HTML and CSS skills I have learned so far to create a simple landing page.